janneesa/FutureCast/Sprint2/RoniAssessment.md

 };
 ```

 The next one is the code that LLM modified.
 The LLM added a feature that excludes the password from the search.
 This makes it safer.
-Although in some cases the password might be neccessary.
+Although in some cases the password might be necessary.
 It also added a console.log, added comments and modified the if-statement structure.

 ```js
 // GET /users/:username